Fertility Awareness Methods (FAM)

 - A fertility cycle for a person with ovaries (sometimes called menstrual cycle) is the time from the first day of bleeding (their period) to the day before they start their next period.

-- While 28 days is often used to describe a “normal” cycle length, normal cycles can actually range from 23-35 days.
+- While 28 days is often used to describe a “normal” cycle length, a regular cycle can actually range from 23-35 days.
 Only 15% of people have a 28-day cycle.

 - The cycle begins when a person bleeds/menstruates (shed the lining of their uterus).
 A period can last 3-7 days.